 Despite growing public health problems associated with poor environments and the increasing adoption of Western diets, expectations for the health and wellness consumer sectors are similarly muted.
 Organic produce, for example, remains decidedly niche.

 Only the wealthiest Indians participate in these sectors to any significant degree.
-“By and large it’s not that much of a priority.
-Although the government is talking about high levels of obesity, diabetes and heart disease, companies will find they will not be able to get a premium on their products,” says Wahi.
+Although the government is talking about high levels of obesity, diabetes and heart disease, companies will find they will not be able to get a premium on their products.

-Establishing a capable team to build a skills base and training capability will be essential, says Wahi.
+Establishing a capable team to build a skill base and training capability will be essential.
 It is also worth exploring how to apply local research and development and innovation to product development, as well as bringing in appropriate adaptations from other developing markets.

-“You have to adapt locally here.
-They are very price conscious and they demand value, but it’s not just about price.
-Even IKEA has to do lots of adaptation.
-People are not big on DIY in India and people come and install the furniture.
-McDonald’s is another example, omitting beef from its products and with a high proportion of vegetarian dishes.
-“Identifying the right business model, whether franchised, own-entity or a joint venture with local partners and taking the time to understand the market is important too,” he adds.
+Adapting to the local market is key.
+Consumers in India are price conscious and they demand value, but it’s not just about price.
+Even IKEA has had to adapt.
+DIY furniture doesn’t appeal so the company has people that install the furniture.
+McDonald’s is another example, it omits beef from its products and offers a high proportion of vegetarian dishes.
+Taking time to understand the market and to identify the right business model, whether franchised, own entity or a joint venture with local partners, is vital.

 In a number of cases, incoming brands have successfully secured bridgeheads by acquiring local brands.